 Fluid intake for optimal bladder health.

-Dr. Johnson says 42-64 ounces per day is the normal range for an average temperature day for a person not performing strenuous activity.
+Dr. Johnson says 42-64 ounces per day is the normal range (on an average temperature day) for a person not performing strenuous activity.
 This range covers total fluid intake, which includes the food you eat.
 What you drink matters as well.
 Water is your best choice.

 Be aware of bladder irritants.